Apify PPE Pricing Explained: Pay Per Event Model, Strategy, and Code Examples

 });

-}**Common pitfall:** Never charge events before delivering the data.
-If your actor charges 100 events but then crashes before pushing the results, the user has paid for nothing.
+}Critical rule: Never charge events before delivering the data.
+If an actor charges 100 events but then crashes before pushing results, the user has paid for nothing.
 Always push data first, then charge.
-If you must charge incrementally, pair each charge with the corresponding data push.
+When charging incrementally, pair each charge with its corresponding data push.

-Apify enforces a 14-day notice period for price increases to protect users.
-If you raise your price per event, the new price does not take effect for 14 days.
-Users see a notification that the price will change.
-Price decreases take effect immediately.
+Apify enforces a 14-day notice period for PPE price increases to protect users.
+When a developer raises the price per event, the new price does not take effect for 14 days.
+Active users receive a notification about the upcoming change.
+Price decreases take effect immediately with no waiting period.

-This has a critical strategic implication: do not launch with a low introductory price intending to raise it later.
-The 14-day window gives users two full weeks to find alternatives, migrate their workflows, and leave reviews complaining about the increase.
-Plan your pricing strategy upfront rather than iterating in production.
+This rule has a strategic implication: do not launch with a low introductory price intending to raise it later.
+The 14-day window gives users two full weeks to find alternatives, migrate their workflows, and leave negative reviews.
+Plan the pricing strategy before the first apify push.

-**Real-world tip from managing 250+ actors:** The 14-day rule also applies to metadata-only pushes.
-If you run apify push with a higher pricePerEvent in actor.json, the notice period starts immediately.
-Even if you push the old price back within minutes, the notice has already been sent to active users.
-Always double-check your actor.json pricing before pushing.
+Tip from managing Apify actors on ApifyForge: The 14-day rule also applies to metadata-only pushes.
+Running apify push with a higher pricePerEvent in actor.json starts the notice period immediately.
+Even if the old price is pushed back within minutes, the notification has already been sent to active users.
+Always verify actor.json pricing before pushing.

-**Intelligence/analytics actors**: Price per report or analysis.
-Typical range: $0.05 to $0.50 per report.
-Users are paying for processed insights, not raw data.
-Example: a competitor analysis actor at $0.25 per company analyzed.
+Intelligence actors price per report or analysis.
+Users pay for processed insights, not raw data.
+A competitor analysis actor at $0.25 per company generates $0.20 per report for the developer.

-**MCP server actors**: Price per tool call.
-Typical range: $0.005 to $0.05 per call.
+MCP server actors price per tool call.
 MCP servers bundle multiple tools, and each invocation is a billable event.
-See the Monetization guide (/learn/monetization) for MCP bundling strategies.
+See the Monetization guide for MCP bundling strategies.

-**Utility actors** (converters, formatters): Price per file or per operation.
-Typical range: $0.001 to $0.01 per item.
-Keep costs very low because alternatives exist for most utility tasks.
+Utility actors price per file or operation.
+Prices stay low because alternatives exist for most utility tasks.

 Competitive pricing analysis

-Before setting your price, check competing actors on the Apify Store.
-Search for your target keywords and note the PPE pricing of the top 5 results.
-You do not need to be the cheapest — but you need to justify any premium with better output quality, more features, or higher reliability.
-The ApifyForge Tools section provides a competitive analysis view that compares your pricing against similar actors in your category.
+Before setting a price, check competing actors on the Apify Store.
+Search for the target keywords and note the PPE pricing of the top 5 results.
+The actor does not need to be the cheapest, but any premium should be justified by better output quality, more features, or higher reliability.
+ApifyForge provides a competitive analysis view that compares PPE pricing against similar actors in the same category.

-**Mistake 1: Pricing too low.** Developers set $0.001 per event thinking it will attract users.
-At that rate, even 10,000 events per day only generates $8.00 in revenue.
-Worse, an extremely low price signals low value.
-Users associate low price with low quality.
+Mistake 1: Pricing too low.
+Developers set $0.001 per event thinking it attracts users.
+At that rate, even 10,000 events per day generates only $8.00 in revenue ($6.40 after the 20% commission).
+Extremely low prices also signal low value.

-**Mistake 2: Vague event definitions.** If your event description says "one run" but each run processes variable amounts of data, users cannot predict costs and will avoid your actor.
+Mistake 2: Vague event definitions.
+If the event description says "one run" but each run processes a variable amount of data, users cannot predict costs.
 Be specific: "one search result returned" or "one URL processed" sets clear expectations.

-**Mistake 3: Not charging events.** You define PPE pricing in actor.json but forget to call Actor.addChargeForEvent() in your code.
-The actor runs for free, you earn nothing, and you do not notice for weeks because there are no errors.
+Mistake 3: Not calling addChargeForEvent().
+PPE pricing is defined in actor.json but Actor.addChargeForEvent() is never called in code.
+The actor runs for free, the developer earns nothing, and the mistake goes unnoticed for weeks because there are no errors.

-**Mistake 4: Charging on failure.** Your actor charges an event, then hits an error for that item.
-Now the user paid for a failed result.
-Always validate that a result is complete and correct before charging.
+Mistake 4: Charging on failure.
+The actor charges an event, then hits an error for that item.
+The user has paid for a failed result.
+Always validate that a result is complete and correct before calling addChargeForEvent().

-You can update pricing programmatically using the Apify API, which is useful for bulk price adjustments across a portfolio.
-Remember the 14-day rule applies to all price increases, regardless of whether they are made via UI or API.
+PPE pricing can be updated programmatically using the Apify API client, which is useful for bulk price adjustments across a portfolio of actors.
+The 14-day notice rule applies to all price increases, whether made via the Apify Console UI or the API.

 import { ApifyClient } from 'apify-client';